 Determining the factors at play in your case requires extensive investigation of physical evidence, flight records, maintenance records and in-flight communications.
-As your Indiana airplane accident lawyers, we are committed to constructing the most thorough case possible from the totality of the evidence.
-We make a detailed assessment of your losses and present your case persuasively to maximize your damage award.
+As your airplane accident lawyers, we are committed to constructing the most thorough case possible from the totality of the evidence.
+As with cases of auto accident injuries and wrongful death, we make a detailed assessment of your losses, presenting your case persuasively to maximize your damage award.

 Contact experienced accident attorneys for your aviation accident case

 Marshall P. Whalley & Associates, PC is available to litigate airplane accident.
 For a free consultation and case evaluation, call 219.769.2900 or contact our Crown Point office online.